About Us

 17. "He's caught the attention of Seven Gates," Tholon said, "the Kids are watching..." he stared at Kor's image, "... he's pretty ellusive."

-21. Tholon spread his hands to suggest, 'probably,' and chuckled somewhat.
+21. Tholon spread his hands to suggest, 'probably,' and chuckled under his breath.

 22. "I wonder if we could arrange a meeting?"
-DeLaney pondered while staring at Balipor through his window.
+DeLaney viewed the Balipor skyline through his window.
 A few ideas ran through Tholon's mind.
 They were at Blue Funnel's office in the commerce quarter because Blue Funnel was forbidden to operate anywhere else.
 "Do you think Kor would come here?"
 DeLaney asked.

 23. "Unless we go off-shell -- this is the only place where you can hold a meeting," he answered.
 He joined DeLaney's review of Balipor, "And even then, nothing drawn up here..."
 Tholon pointed out the window, "will be enforceable out there."
-He picked up a hint of "not necessarily" in the strata, and cocked his head as though the position of his head had something to do with psionic reception.
+He picked up a hint of "not necessarily" somewhere in the strata, and cocked his head as if his cranial angle influenced psionic reception.
 "I got it," Vicar Hera told him psionically, "Leave the quarter now, and Thank-you for your assistance."

 SEVEN GATES